Interleukin 2, Aldesleukin and Entinostat for Kidney Cancer

 - Patients may not be receiving any other investigational agents

-- Patients with central nervous system (CNS) metastases; patients should have a head CT/MRI within 28 days prior to treatment initiation; any imaging abnormality indicative of CNS metastases will exclude the patient from the study; patients with previously excised/gamma knifed solitary or oligometastases and controlled disease are eligible
+- Patients with untreated central nervous system (CNS) metastases; patients should have a head CT/magnetic resonance imaging (MRI) within 28 days prior to treatment initiation; patients with previously excised/gamma knifed solitary or oligometastases and controlled disease are eligible

 - Any medical condition that would preclude adequate evaluation of the safety and toxicity of the study combination